 My advice to other students is to know your faults, understand how you best learn, and when you are at your best.
 It is important to know yourself well enough to play to your strengths, as this will improve your outcomes.
 Listen to feedback and ask for help if you need it as no one can help you if you don’t ask.

 The University was supportive when I had concerns that I had dyslexia and they suggested that I take the test.
 When this confirmed that I was dyslexic, I received the support I needed in order to improve my confidence.
-The Learning Support Gateway aided in getting the best out of my work, even before my diagnosis.
+Student Services aided in getting the best out of my work, even before my diagnosis.
 The staff are welcoming and gave sound advice on a range of subjects such as CV writing, events and possible work experience.
 I also used the Careers and Employability service from time to time during my studies.

 Plymouth has prepared me well for any challenge that I might face in my career.
 Everyone will face challenges that they must overcome to succeed.
 The lecturers and staff have supported me through those challenges during my studies which have ensured that I can stand on my own.
 The mindset that this help has given me I will continue to apply throughout my career.

 During my studies I was awarded the Santander Scholarship, which enabled me to travel to Spain to work on an international research project focussed on exploring what is meant by ‘child-centred practice’.
 This opportunity has supported me to grow my network of colleagues and provided and additional international perspective of education that I can use to develop my own practice.

 For more information about studying BA (Hons) Early Childhood Studies, please visit our course page.
 For more information about our range of courses within the Plymouth Institute of Education, please visit the school page.